 Several things about the record struck me immediately.
 Each piece feels quite narrative, or descriptive.
 This was true of your last album, too.
 But “The Current Inside” references more specific elements, whereas your last record, “Vegetal Negatives” (2019), felt more associative or abstract.
 The titles on the new record are clear cues, but the sounds do incredible work to transport us into, and through, five generally un-inhabitable environments: different altitudes of the atmosphere; electrical currents; within fluctuating streams; beneath a lake; within, or around, a sundial.
 I also noticed that each of these sonically lush pieces, despite mostly being named after “natural” referents, weave together both natural and machine-like sounds.
 Some parts feel dark, ominous; other parts, less so.
 To me, the record seems to acknowledge how inseparable nature and machines/technology now are.
 But you don’t seem critical of that fact; electricity, after all, is part of nature.

-M: First of all, thanks for listening so attentively.
-I recognize some of what you’re saying here.
+Marja: First of all, thanks for listening so attentively.
 Now that the album is finished, it does feel like a coherent narrative.
-For a long time it was more of a mystery box to me and I had a lot of material that seemed to form a kind of question.
-I usually start to compose intuitively, then gradually figure out what “it” is saying, which then allows me to finish the pieces.
+For a long time it was more like a mystery box to me and I had a lot of material that seemed to form a kind of question.
+I usually start to compose intuitively, then gradually start learning what “it” is saying, which then allows me to finish the pieces.
 So, with this in mind, I wouldn’t say it’s descriptive, maybe rather explorative.
 And narrative in a very loose sense of the word.
 For me, narration is almost synonymous with composition – the way you combine things that unfold in time.
 Not really narration as in storytelling, more in the sense of poetry.
 “Vegetal Negatives” was an experiment with form, so I guess it’s only natural that it feels more abstract.
-“The Current Inside” simply started out from the wonder of how phenomena emerge, move around and shift forms.
+“The Current Inside” simply started out from the wonder of how phenomena emerge and shift forms.

 L: I’m curious about your idea that music doesn’t need to invoke or label emotions, and that it can rather be about the forms themselves: how these different elements combine into musical narrative, loosely speaking.
 That approach prioritizes giving the listener a full aural experience, and asks them to find their own meaning in that experience.